 Pawscout Smart Tag

-The first one is all about community.
+The Pawscout Smart Tag is the first one is all about community.
 It is a small tag with a GPS tracker that can be picked up within a 200ft radius.
-This one relies on a community of people that have the Pawscout App and can help you find your dog.
+This one relies on a community of people that have the Pawscout Tracker App and can help you find your dog.

 The downside of this one is that not everyone will have the app.
 But it might be a great solution in tight-knit communities or friendly neighborhoods.
 Combined with Facebook this could work a treat as people are notified of your missing dog.